North Shore Public Library, Shoreham, NY * August 6, 2022

 Four versions of this classic song for you; I could have offered a hundred, because it’s been a favorite of generations of singers.

-To begin with, a strange recording by Bill Nash, in 1968, which was nonetheless the first recording.
+To begin with, a strange recording by Bill Nash, in 1968, which was nonetheless the original version.
 Nash’s version is bizarrely fast and includes some weird extra verses in the form of a musical square-dance call, plus an over-the-top ending.
 It went nowhere, maybe because it was on the tiny Acme label or maybe because it was incomprehensible and willfully ill-conceived.

 It’s understandable that Kristofferson would want there to be a more conventional recording, and he made one himself, two years later, on his debut album, Kristofferson.
 Not a square-dance call to be heard.

 That album was a critical favorite, but not a hit at the cash register.
 That had to wait a few months, until Ray Price sang the song later in 1970.
 It became a No. 1 hit (Price’s first since 1959), and that success propelled it to a win at the 1971 Country Music Association Awards as both Best Song (for Kristofferson) and Best Single (for Price).
-Personally I think Price’s version—with a backing of ridiculously lush strings—sounds like a parody of the excesses of the Nashville Sound, but it sold a lot of records.
+Personally I think Price’s version—backed by ridiculously lush strings—sounds like a parody of the excesses of the Nashville Sound, but it sold a lot of records.

 If I have to have the Nashville Sound, I’ll take Al Green’s version, which is more restrained and far more nuanced.